touchyfeelytech/sex-tech-hackathon/README.md

 <details>
   <summary>⭐ Specifics for the Making and Coding for Intimate Technologies overview ⭐</summary>
   </br>
 In this workshop, Arnab and Alice will go over the key tools and processes required for making and coding within the realm of sex and intimate technologies.
-This will be an overview so materials are not compulsory, but if you wish to follow along with physical parts, bring along a Microcontroller of your choice, a motor and a MOSFET transistor (check out the electronics prototyping list above for details).
+This will be an overview so materials are not compulsory, but if you wish to follow along with physical parts, bring along a Microcontroller of your choice, a motor and a MOSFET transistor and some breadboarding supplies (check out the electronics prototyping list above for details).
 </details>

 ## **Supporters**